Fieldfisher breaks through £200m for financial year 2017-2018

 It is the first time the firm's revenue has reached £200 million and follows last year's record increase of 36 per cent.
 Average profit per equity partner (PEP) increased by 17 per cent to £750,000.

-UK turnover increased 24 per cent to £135.6 million, with turnover from overseas offices increasing by 37 per cent to £29 million.
-Offices outside the UK now account for 35 per cent of turnover, a share which is expected to increase following the addition of new offices in Frankfurt and Luxembourg and anticipated openings in Spain later in 2018.
+UK turnover increased to £135.6 million with offices outside the UK now accounting for 35 per cent of turnover.
+This share is expected to increase following the addition of new offices in Frankfurt and Luxembourg and anticipated openings in Spain later in 2018.

 Among the practice groups, Technology, Outsourcing and Privacy grew by 58 per cent.
 Dispute Resolution delivered growth of 47 per cent with significant increases in work from the CIS region and in international arbitration.
 Finance grew by 37 per cent, Real Estate 32 per cent and Corporate 21 per cent.

 The firm recently added Life Sciences as its fourth strategic sector, complementing existing specialisms in Financial Services, Energy and Natural Resources, and Technology.
 Life Sciences turnover is now over £11.5 million.
 The team's recent high profile case representing Japanese surgical product manufacturer, Olympus KeyMed, against a former director for unlawful means, conspiracy, negligence and breach of duty was heard in the High Court in March and is currently awaiting judgment.

 Financial Services grew with a number of senior lateral hires across its expanding pan-European offering.
 New partners in London, Frankfurt, Luxembourg and Belfast specialise in asset finance, structured finance, funds, securitisation, regulation, derivatives and fintech.